 Therapy provides people with a safe and compassionate place to outwardly express feelings of overwhelming despair.
 While friends, family, or confidantes may be wonderful to turn to in times of sadness, they have limitations and may say the wrong thing, accidentally creating more stress.
-However, a therapist is a professionally trained mental health practitioner, who can provide guidance and verbal support during the stages of grief.
-They can help make things easier by urging the person to open up, to stay with painful feelings, and provide tips on how to handle grief independently.
+However, a therapist is a professionally trained mental health practitioner who can provide guidance and verbal support during the stages of grief.
+They can help make things easier by urging the person to open up, stay with painful feelings, and provide tips on handling grief independently.

 Support groups are another beneficial way to manage and heal grief.
-There are many local and national services, which offer bereavement support groups for family members and loved ones.
+Many local and national services offer bereavement support groups for family members and loved ones.
 Hospitals, hospices, or non-profit organizations may offer specialized grief counseling as well.
-They provide, trust, understanding, and comfort.
+They provide trust, understanding, and comfort.
 Bereavement groups provide a form of counseling in a comfortable and confidential environment.
 People who attend these groups are in similar situations.
 They are struggling with grief and are learning how to cope.
 During meetings, participants share their feelings and experiences.
-Those suffering from a loss come to realize that they are not alone and that others feel a similar way.
+Those suffering from a loss realize that they are not alone and that others feel a similar way.
 This creates a sense of community, which can ease loneliness and pain.

 Healing from both grief and addiction is an ongoing and unpredictable journey.
 While healing the root causes of grief and addiction might be painful, it is always important to confront pain versus avoiding it.
 When grief is numbed, addiction will only exacerbate the problem.

-Discovering community resources, consulting your physician, seeking support from recovery centers, starting therapy, or finding support groups are all excellent ways to manage grief and to stop substance abuse.
+Discovering community resources, consulting your physician, seeking support from recovery centers, starting therapy, or finding support groups are all excellent ways to manage grief and stop substance abuse.
 At Westwind Recovery®, we offer personalized treatment programs in a safe, supportive environment.
 Take the next step in your journey to recovery today by contacting our team at 855.340.8832.